László Babai: Life

 In 1968, Babai won a gold medal at the International Mathematical Olympiad.
 Babai studied mathematics at Faculty of Science of the Eötvös Loránd University from 1968 to 1973, received a PhD from the Hungarian Academy of Sciences in 1975, and received a DSc from the Hungarian Academy of Sciences in 1984.
 He held a teaching position at Eötvös Loránd University since 1971; in 1987 he took joint positions as a professor in algebra at Eötvös Loránd and in computer science at the University of Chicago.
 In 1995, he began a joint appointment in the mathematics department at Chicago and gave up his position at Eötvös Loránd.

 Work

 He is the author of over 180 academic papers.

 His notable accomplishments include the introduction of interactive proof systems, the introduction of the term Las Vegas algorithm, and the introduction of group theoretic methods in graph isomorphism testing.
 In November 2015, he announced a quasipolynomial time algorithm for the graph isomorphism problem.

 He is editor-in-chief of the refereed online journal Theory of Computing.
-Babai was also involved in the creation of the Budapest Semesters in Mathematics program and first coined the name.
+Babai was also involved in the creation of the Budapest Semesters in Mathematics program and coined the name.